Eduard-Yelagin/Yelagin-Eduard.github.io/content/authors/admin/_index.md

 ## About Me

-I am a PhD candidate on the job market, advised by <a href="https://scholar.google.com/citations?hl=en&user=fIiDOWkAAAAJ&view_op=list_works&sortby=pubdate" target="_blank">Konstantin Sokolov</a>.
-My research primarily focuses on empirical market microstructure and FinTech, with a particular emphasis on financial market innovation.
-Currently, I am studying the effects of stock trading gamification on retail traders and other market participants, including brokerage firms and market makers.
+I am an Assistant Professor at the University of Mississippi, specializing in empirical market microstructure and financial technology.
+My research centers on financial market innovation, with a current focus on how gamification in stock trading affects retail investors, brokerage firms, and market makers.